-- School The school had to close because of the damage caused by the fire.
-The damage was so severe that it cost an estimated £1 million to repair. - School Children The children were unable to attend their school.
-The school was closed and temporary arrangements had to be made.
-All the school work / displays they had created were destroyed by the fire.
-The specialist equipment used for children with disabilities and special requirements was also damaged or destroyed. - Emergency Services Firefighter lives were put at risk tackling this fire (close to 50 Firefighters attended).
-This incident was preventable, the young people should not have been at the school and more importantly they should not have been playing with fire. - Local Community The local community was also affected, as there was a huge fire in their area and local people were unable to use the school for activities such as swimming. - The group of young people who set the fire The incident was caught on CCTV and evidence was handed to the police.
-The youths were arrested and all of them were charged with Arson and received sentences.
+- School Children The children were unable to attend the school due to its closure, therefore temporary arrangements had to be made.
+All the work they had created / developed within school was destroyed.
+Specialist equipment used for their disabilities and requirements was also damaged or destroyed. - Emergency Services Firefighter lives were put at risk tackling such a serious fire.
+The roof was unstable and visibility was poor due to the amount of smoke causing an increased risk to Firefighter safety.
+Ultimately, the fire service attended an incident that should never have happened.
+A lot of resources were used (close to 50 Firefighters) on an incident which was preventable. - Two of the young people received a 12-month intensive referral order and the other was given an 18month rehabilitation order and placed on a curfew for three months. - Local Community The local community was also affected, as there was a huge fire in their area and local people were unable to use the school for activities such as swimming. - The group of young people who committed the offence

+The incident was captured on CCTV and evidence was handed to the police for investigation.
+Each member of the group was arrested and all of them were charged with Arson and received sentences.